AlexKim71/AlexKim71/README.md

 ---

 - ## 👋 Intro:
   Hello!
-I'm Josh, transitioning from food services to **Software Engineering** with focus on **FullStack Development**.
+I'm Alex, transitioning from food services to **Software Engineering** with focus on **FullStack Development**.
 Passionate about learning and creating practical solutions.
 My projects are already in use today (see below).

 ---